 Learning a new language all by yourself is extremely difficult, and probably not a good idea if it’s your first one.
 However, if you decide to go the autodidact route, make sure to use top-notch resources.

 A good book can get you far in a language with straightforward rules for spelling or sentence composition.
 Consider Routledge’s Colloquial Series as a book series to start.
 But for languages with irregular spelling (French or Danish, say) or unfamiliar sounds (e.g., Chinese or Hindi), it’s better to invest in a book that comes with audio examples.
 Random House’s Ultimate Series has a straightforward, building-block structure, with practical vocabulary and lucid explanations.

 There are plenty of language-learning apps that have something to offer, as well, but don’t expect miraculous results.
 Rosetta Stone, for instance, teaches grammar and vocabulary quite well, but it seriously lacks when it comes to practical speech; that can be disappointing considering the enormous price tag.
 On the other hand, apps such as Duolingo or Clozemaster are great at instilling new vocabulary to learners.
+Meanwhile, apps like Preply provide live, online lessons so you can learn in an interactive way.
 Languages have unique, difficult parts to them; as a result, not every app will teach the Arabic dual number or the Russian verbal aspect system in the same way, so it’s best to diversify your sources of learning.